Achieving College and Career Enrichment Skills for Success

 AES provides academic enrichment and educational and supportive services to students in second through twelfth grade that will prepare them for high school, college, and vocational schools.
 Our programming includes The National Society of Black Engineers (NSBE Jr.), Girls Who Code, FIRST and UB Tech Robotics, Esports, and we also provide after school STEM enrichment for Bridgeport Public Schools.

-Get More Info On Our Virtual Enrichment Program
+Get More Info On Our Virtual Summer Program

 Our programs are designed to stimulate an interest in STEM through Project Based Learning (PBL) activities and that culminate by participating in a competition or showcase of the skills acquired.

 The mission of Achieving College and Career Enrichment Skills for Success (ACCESS) is to provide educational and supportive services to elementary and high school students as well as college students whose primary residence is in Bridgeport.
 We prepare these students for high school, college and their early career years and encourage them to pursue a degree and career in Science, Technology, or Mathematics (STEM).
 Our students are minority, often low income, or first-generation college students.
 If our students decide not to attend a two or four-year college, we also support their efforts to go on to a vocational school and earn certifications and licensing in a Trade Field.

 AES is happy to congratulate our high school seniors and wish them a bright and successful future.

 Accepted to UConn, Mechanical Engineering Major

 Attended St. Luke’s School

 Accepted to Fairfield University, Biochemistry Major with a Pre-Med Concentration